skiselev/omega/Mainboard.md

 IC Socket          | U33 - U45 | 14 pin DIP                                  | 13       | Mouser [517-4814-3000-CP](https://www.mouser.com/ProductDetail/517-4814-3000-CP)
 IC Socket          | U48, U49  | 8 pin DIP                                   | 2        | Mouser [517-4808-3000-CP](https://www.mouser.com/ProductDetail/517-4808-3000-CP)

+### Configuration Options and Component Replacement Notes

+#### NTSC Video Standard Support
+The Omega Main Board can be configured to support either NTSC (60 Hz) or PAL (50 Hz) video standard.
+To support NTSC standard the board should be configured as follows:
+* Do not install the following components (they are required for PAL support only):
+  * Crystal Oscillator: Y3
+  * Capacitors: C43, C90, C93
+  * Resistors: R1, R3; Integrated Circuit: U43
+  * Note: C43 and U43 also used for V9938 VDP CSYNC level converer.
+They must be installed if V9938 VDP is used
+* Install a wire links JP5 and JP6 in 1-2 position for NTSC standard support

+#### PAL Video Standard Support
+To support PAL standard the board should be configured as follows:
+* Install the following components:
+  * Crystal Oscillator: Y3
+  * Capacitors: C43, C90, C93
+  * Resistors: R1, R3
+  * Integrated Circuits: U43
+* Replace the following components:
+  * R9 use 16 kohm resistor (instead of 20 kohm)
+  * C91 use 18 pF capacitor (instead of 27 pF)
+* Install a wire links JP5 and JP6 in 2-3 position for PAL standard support

+#### V9958 VDP Support
+The Omega Main Baord can be configured to support either V9958 VDP (recommended) or V9938 VDP.
+To support V9958 VDP the board should be configured as follows:
+* Do not install the following components:
+  * Transistor: Q2
+  * Capacitor: C43
+  * Integrated Circuit: U43
+  * Note: C43 and U43 also used for PAL clock generation.
+They must be installed if PAL video standard support is desired
+* Install a wire links JP3 and JP4 in 2-3 position for V9958 VDP

+#### V9938 VDP Support
+To support V9938 VDP the board should be configured as follows:
+* Install the following components:
+  * Transistor: Q2
+  * Capacitor: C43
+  * Integrated Circuit: U43
+* Install a wire links JP3 and JP4 in 1-2 position for V9938 VDP.
+* *Warning: Incorrect setting of JP3 will damage VDP*

 ### Input / Output Ports

 * 0x90 - 0x91 (aliases 0x92 - 0x93) - Printer Port